folio-org/okapi/doc/security.md

 modules can check against a LDAP server, or any other authentication method.

-3.1: The UI starts up, and somehow displays a login screen to the user.
+3.1: The UI starts up, and somehow displays a login screen to the user:
- * The user enters some credentials, in this example username and password
+ * The user enters some credentials, in this example username and password.
- * Clicks on a submit button
+ * Clicks on a submit button.

 3.2: The UI sends a request to Okapi:
  * POST http://folio.org/okapi/login
  * X-Okapi-Tenant: ourlib
- * Of course we do not have any JWT yet
+ * Of course we do not have any JWT yet.
 Note that the URL and the tenantId must be hard coded in the UI somehow.

-3.3: Okapi receives the request.
+3.3: Okapi receives the request:
  * It checks that we know about tenant "ourlib".
  * It builds a list of modules that serve /login, and that are enabled for "ourlib".
  * This list will typically consist of two modules: first "auth", and then the